newrelic/newrelic-telemetry-sdk-go/README.md

 * It's a helper library that supports sending New Relic data from within your Go process
 * It’s an example of "best practices" for sending us data

-This SDK currently supports sending dimensional metrics and spans to the Metric and Trace API, respectively.
+This SDK currently supports sending dimensional metrics and spans to the [Metric API](https://docs.newrelic.com/docs/data-ingest-apis/get-data-new-relic/metric-api/introduction-metric-api) and [Trace API](https://docs.newrelic.com/docs/understand-dependencies/distributed-tracing/trace-api/introduction-trace-api), respectively.

 ## Requirements